umbraco/rfcs/cms/0017-media-tracking.md

 ### Relations

 When an Umbraco content item (Content, Media, Member) is saved and all of the UDI references have been resolved from the Property Editors, we will store these relations in the Umbraco Relations database table using the Umbraco Relations Service APIs.
-For content, we will __only__ be tracking relations for "Published" content _(see unresolved issues below for more info)_.
+For content, we will  be tracking relations for "Published" and "Pending" content.

 The relations Service APIs may need to be enhanced to properly support Umbraco media item tracking and reporting detailed in this RFC.